Roboy/memory/docs/development/05_java_client_flow_chart.rst

-Java Client Flow Chart
+Java Client Flowchart
 ===================
 Overview
 ^^^^^^^^

-The flow chart shows the process of parsing and processing the queries.
+The flowchart shows the process of parsing and processing the queries within the java client.
 Query elements that pass the validation are documented on the following page: :ref:`know_rep`.